claus-codes/tutorials/README.md

 ### Assignments
 The assignments after each lesson are designed to use new and previously learned information.

-Assignments can have multiple steps for you to complete, which include writing new code and modifying code you wrote previously.
+Assignments can have multiple tasks for you to complete, which may be broken into smaller steps.

 *All the code from the assignments should be placed in the same file*, as code written in earlier assignments will be used later.
 Tasks should be done in the order they are presented.